 Using a system known as Bodyjet, water-jet assisted liposuction (WAL) a flat, fan-shaped water-jet is used to gently separate the fat from the tissue structure while it’s simultaneously sucked out.

 So, which is the most popular type of lipo in Australia?

-Well, that really depends on the cosmetic surgeon and which type they feel they get the best results with.
+Well, that really depends on the cosmetic practitioner and which type they feel they get the best results with.
 Among Cosmos Clinic surgeons VASER liposuction is the most popular.
 Dr Ajaka explains that at Cosmos Clinic they have all the machines, but they choose VASER because “it gives the best results with the least downtime”.

 There are many points in favour of VASER liposuction.
 For example, compared with Laser Liposuction it’s generally more efficient at separating fat cells.
 The ultrasound probe is capable of breaking down denser fat tissue due to the vibration it creates.
 While the intense heat at the tip of the laser probe means that the results have the potential to be less even than results from VASER liposuction.

 Dr Ajaka also explains that “Vaser liposuction is superior to other forms of liposuction because it melts the fat like butter before being suctioned out so that you get more fat cells out and a smoother finish”.
 He uses the analogy that “traditional liposuction is like trying to suck a brick out through a straw, so you often leave fragments of fat inside, and the results can be lumpy”.

 Another benefit of VASER pointed out by Dr Ajaka is that “Vaser liposuction also helps tighten the skin via the stimulation of collagen fibres from heat emitted by the Vaser probe”.